Iximiel/cudaOnPlumed/Implementation.md

     thrust::raw_pointer_cast(cudaDerivatives.data()),
     thrust::raw_pointer_cast(cudaVirial.data()));
 ```
-###
+### Moving the derivatives to the host RAM

-Befre meoving the data again on the CPU's RAM we want to be sure that the [kernel](#the-coord-kernel) has finished its calculations bu
+Before moving the data again on the CPU's RAM we want to be sure that the
-calliing `cudaDeviceSynchronize();`.
+[kernel](#the-coord-kernel) has finished its calculations by calling `cudaDeviceSynchronize();`.

-Then we enqueue an async opy of the derivatives.
+Then we enqueue an async copy of the derivatives.

 ```c++
 cudaDeviceSynchronize();